Darkover (board game)

 Darkover, subtitled "The Ages of Chaos", is a board game published by Eon Products in 1979 that is based on the Darkover novels by Marion Zimmer Bradley.

 Description

-Darkover is a game for 2–4 players in which players attempt to seize and hold the Elhalyn Tower, using their armies and psychic gifts.
+Darkover is a game for 2–4 players in which players need to take and maintain hold of the Elhalyn Tower, with the use of armies as well as psychic powers.
 Reviewers noted that although this is ostensibly a board wargame, it contains many elements of a party game.